shaigeva/shaigeva.github.io/shai_site/content/posts/ai_frameworks/01_ai_frameworks_intro.md

 to a level that would seem science fiction just a few years ago.
 We're seeing fast and significant improvement in many areas of dev work.

-One of the main areas that still didn't see a major breakthrough is coding in large codebases, which is the bulk of dev work today.
+However, for large code bases (which is the bulk of dev work today), the effect is far less impressive.
+Don't get me wrong - it's great, it's an amazing productivity boost, but it's not the same categorical change that we're seeing on the smaller non-production-grade projects.

-I'm sure there are exceptions here and there, but as a general rule, you still can't tell you AI tool to add a feature to a million-line code base, and it'll do most of the work.
+We all know that as a general rule, you still can't tell you AI tool to add a feature to a real-world non-small code base, and it'll do most of the work.
-In practice this just doesn't work ATM.
+In practice this only works "here and there" ATM.

-## Frameworks are the easy path
+## The easy path is to adjust the code to the AI (AI-first / AI-native / AI-driven)
+I believe that huge improvements to productivity on large code bases are possible with the current generation of LLMs.
+More than 10x.

+And I believe that part of what we need to do in order to get there is to build AI compatibility into the code-base from the ground up (this approach is usually called AI-first / AI-native / AI-driven development).

+The reason is that AI has different trade-offs than human teams in what is easy or hard when creating software.
+So if we want AI to 10x what it can do (and what we can do), the easiest way is to build the code in a way that fits the AI's tradeoffs.

+In other words, we need to have definitions that dictate aspects of the code and workflow, that are AI-friendly.
+These can be very general and very simple (like "use meaningful variable names"), or very use-case specific, like how to use a specific framework in a specific language.
+So anything might be relevant - tech stack, packages, tooling, coding conventions, code design, testing conventions, etc. etc.

+The central point here is that we will not "continue to write code like we do now plus add AI".
+The specifications, design, coding practices, testing and workflows will change in a substantial way.

+The way a project is written makes a difference to how easy it is for AI to help with it.

+For example:
+- Meaningless variable names are more difficult for an AI agent than clear and precise names.
+- A Function argument that is a statically typed data structures is easier for an AI agent than if that argument has no type information and there was no way to know what's in it than running the code.

+These are simple examples, but they

+But for this if we build these code bases from the ground up in a way that takes AI into account.
+This is

-I've come to the conclusion that the way forward goes through something I think of as **AI-first frameworks**, and AI agents that use these frameworks to develop software.
+I've come to the conclusion that the way forward goes through something I think of as **AI-first design patterns** and **AI-first frameworks** that will use these patterns in a systematic way.

+## Design patterns
+I'll refer to these aspects of the code as "design patterns".
+Why "design patterns"?
+Well, there's no real established terminology.
+Some of the things I'll talk about are more "practices", some are more "coding conventions" and some can only be called "design patterns".
+So I'm going with the term that I think is best at conveying "the way we do code is different, it's not just how we prompt or the tools we use".

+A major part of being productive with AI, I believe, will be mastering these.
+How should we structure the code so AI can work with it well?
+What abstraction layers?
+What will the APIs between different components look like?
+Which tests should we have, at which layers?

+I'll talk about (and do some POCs) examples of such design in this blog series.

+I do see some discussion about this online - but it's not deep and there's only a bit of it (except for "how to use rule files", which is important but it's just one thing).
+However, I believe that having

+The same functionality can be implemented in ways that make it Any way I look at it, it appears that the current common practices will simply make it very hard to implement some of the most important improvements that are coming.

+## Frameworks
+Individual design patterns are nice, and will be very beneficial.

+I believe, however, that the best way forward is what I think of as **AI-first frameworks**.

-Very loosely, what I mean by a framework is "definitions that dictate important aspects of the code and workflow".
+Very loosely, what I mean by a framework is a "combo" of these design patterns.
-This can include things like tech stack, packages, tooling, coding conventions, code design, testing conventions, etc. etc.
+It can be something like
+- A Python backend service
+- Enforces type annotations (Python generally allows, but doesn't require, type annotations.
+So a framework could require it).
+- Using a spceific backend library (e.g. Python's FastAPI)
+- Has pre-defined layers of abstraction E.g. there is a DAL (data access layer), all its APIs only receive and return immutable data structures.
+- There are pre-defined layers where tests are written, and they have specific technical requirements.
+E.g. the DAL must have a robust test suite for testing every single workflow, that test suite only uses the DAL API (can't use SQL or an ORM directly).
+- etc. etc. (there will probably be dozens of these)

+These frameworks will create a "cohesive whole" that an AI agent can work with effectively.
+For example, definitions in the spirit of what I gave above (but, of course, much more robust) would force the AI agent to create a well-defined set of all possible interactions with the database and have tests that thoroughly cover them.

-The central point here is that we will not continue to write code like we do now.
+The central point here is that we will not "continue to write code like we do now plus add AI".
 The specifications, design, coding practices, testing and workflows will change.
 And I think that change will be substantial.

 The main reason I believe this will happen is that any way I look at it, the current common practices will simply make it very hard to implement some of the most important improvements that are coming.
 The easiest way to make AI much more productive is to build the software in a way that "fits" the AI from the ground up.

+But why do we need "frameworks"?
-Having each team develop their own AI-compatible practices for their code base is kind of like having each backend team develop their own web framework from low-level http libraries.
+Well, having each team develop their own AI-compatible practices for their code base is kind of like having each backend team develop their own web framework from low-level http libraries.
 It can be done, but we all understand it's not a good idea.
-It's very expensive and will likely not turn out well.
-A model where there are common (open source?) frameworks / tools, and most teams just use a combination of a few standard options, is probably much better.
+It's very expensive and the result will suck most of the time.
+I think it'll be much better if the industry will move to a model where there are common (open source?) frameworks / tools created by experts, and most teams just use a combination of a few standard options.

 ## A blog series about AI-coding implementation
 In this series of posts, I will try to show in detail why I believe this and what kind of changes I think we can expect.